Carly509/assessment/README.md

 ## 🧪 Features

+ *   Search Button for filtering clients by name, birthday, or account type

  *   Fully SSR frontend with no client-side fetching libraries

  *   Backend REST API with CRUD (GET + DELETE)